Certificate of Rehabilitation Criminal Lawyer

 Citizenship rights that were forfeited as a result of your conviction may be restored;

-Relieve of any further duty to register as sex offender.
+Relieve of any further duty to register as a sex offender.

 What does a certificate of rehabilitation not do?